-The hourglass destination configuration model has a many-to-many relationship between logical destinations and actual destinations.
-The hourglass model provides both the workload balancing of the pool model and the automatic assignment of job and document defaults of the funnel model.
+The hourglass destination configuration model, shown in Figure 6, has a many-to-many relationship between logical destinations and actual destinations.
+The hourglass model provides both the workload balancing benefit of the pool model and the flexible job- and document-defaulting benefits provided by the funnel model.
 The hourglass model is the most flexible of the destination configuration models.